Student Rights and Responsibilities

-Students have the right to inspect and review their educational records according to certain prescribed procedures.
-Except in special cases prescribed by law, the College will not permit access to, or release of, educational records containing personally identifiable information, without the student's written consent as stipulated by the "Family Educational Rights and Privacy Act of 1974" (FERPA or Buckley Amendment).
+Students have the right to inspect and review their education records according to certain prescribed procedures.
+Except in special cases prescribed by law, the College will not permit access to, or release of, education records containing personally identifiable information, without the student’s written consent as stipulated by the “Family Educational Rights and Privacy Act of 1974” (FERPA or Buckley Amendment).

-The College publishes an online directory with students' names, addresses, email addresses, pictures, and phone numbers.
+The College publishes an online directory with students’ names, addresses, email addresses, pictures, and phone numbers.
+A student has the right to have their preferred name reflected in the directory (see Name Change policy below for further information).
 A student has the right to withhold their information from these directories and can do so by notifying Bridget Jacobson in the Dean of Students Office, Memorial Building 325, (509) 527-5158.